Chapter 4 : Epiphany, Epiphany, Epiphany

 Narcissa’s jaw tightened.
 Cilia definitely had something up her arse, and she couldn’t seem to get it out.
 Narcissa had tried time and time again to understand why Cilia hated her so much.
-There was this one time in their third year that a boy Cilia was dating tried to kiss Narcissa, who she ended up slapping across the face when he tried.
+There was this one time in their third year that a boy Cilia was dating tried to kiss Narcissa, who she slapped across the face.
 But she couldn’t be mad at Narcissa over that, could she?
 It’s not like Narcissa had went along with him.
 He was a complete idiot anyhow.

 “Are you passing notes in my class ladies?”
 Professor Graphold asked, eyeing the three culprits.

 Nixie was tongue-tied, Narcissa was trying to contain her rage, and Vesper, well Vesper actually looked like she had it all together.

 Vesper started, “Nixie was simply lending me her notebook so I could copy down the notes I’d missed.”